April 12, 2023

 Amber Lambert

 Amber Lambert is the Regional Sales Representative for Betson Enterprises.
-She began her career in the amusement industry 12 years ago when she started her family entertainment center she built from the ground up.
-She also managed a corporate-owned family entertainment center, held a sales role with an industry supplier, and is active in industry associations.
+She began her career in the amusement industry 12 years ago, when she started her family entertainment center, which she built from the ground up.
+She also managed a corporate-owned family entertainment center, held a sales role with an industry supplier, and is an active member of industry associations.